wp-plugins/simple-real-estate-pack-4/readme.txt

 **If something doesn't work, please try to troubleshoot the issue by checking is any JavaScript errors are reported.
 Also, try disabling other plugins and leave the SRP enabled just to make sure there are no conflicts.**

 == Changelog ==

+**Version 1.2.3**

+- Bug Fix: reworked yelp logic to fix "no businesses" issue, that was appearing for all categories even if only one was empty.
+- Bug Fix: Thickbox incompatibility with new jQuery 1.6.x.
+Needed additional function to kill propagation of uload event.

 **Version 1.2.2**